Aero-ComSci/Bell-Ringer----220/README.md

 Nine o-o-l-o, making it lit.

 [Chorus]
-O and l, coding like a pro,
+o and l, coding like a pro,
 Turning base 10, break it down slow.
 Binary flow, digital on deck,
 Watch me flex, conversion so tech.